intel/mlir-extensions/docs/rfcs/XeTile.md

 ```
 `load_tile` needs to be used with the tile_mma.

 `load_tile` loads a tile according to the tile's `order` attribute.
-Regardless of the `order` attribute value, the vector's dimensions must match exactly the Title's dimensions.
+Regardless of the `order` attribute value, the vector's dimensions must match exactly the Tile's dimensions.
 ```mlir
   #tile_attr = #xetile.tile_ttr<order = [0, 1]>
   %vector_a = XeTile.load_tile %tile_a :